EKbanaML/ekbanaml.github.io/_posts/2020-10-06-Solving_linear_equations-Linear_algebra.md

 #### Divide row by diagonal elements

-Diveide each row by the diagonal element of that row to obtain identity matrix on the left.
+Divide each row by the diagonal element of that row to obtain identity matrix on the left.

 $$= \begin{bmatrix}1 & 0 & 0 & :\frac{3}{4} & \frac{1}{2} & \frac{1}{4}\\0 & 1 & 0 & :\frac{1}{2} & 1 & \frac{1}{2} \\ 0 & 0 & 1 & :\frac{1}{4} & \frac{1}{2} & \frac{3}{4}\end{bmatrix}$$